 - Larger sizes save on postage (especially internationally)

 - Some individual dogs need more frequent applications

-- Shelf life is 3 years when stored in dry, cool conditions
+- Shelf life is 3 years (or longer) when stored in dry, cool conditions

 NASAL HYPERKERATOSIS AKA CRUSTY CRUD, BARNACLE NOSE